 Make the most of the time off from school with these fabulous spring break activities for kids!
 There are festivals, exhibits, performances and more to enjoy during the time off (this year,spring break for kids in NYC runs from March 30–April 6), plus there are plenty of fun egg hunts and other Easter events for kids if you celebrate.

 RECOMMENDED: Full guide to spring break for kids

 Spring break activities for kids

 Calling all junior magicians!
 Illusionists, escape artists, mentalists, and close-up magicians from all over the world will descend on the Coney Island Museum for a full afternoon of mind-blowing tricks and feats.
 Expect to see plenty of card tricks, levitating objects and perhaps some stuff disappearing right before your eyes.
 Who knows—maybe someone from your family will have the chance to become to be part of the magic if they’re picked as an assistant for a particular trick.
+And then catch more magic on Monday nights when the Brooklyn Cyclones treat fans to a magic show during their home games this summer.
 Magic at Coney performances run noon to 2pm.
 All ages.